Thundra: Powers and abilities

 As a result of genetic engineering, Thundra has vast superhuman strength and resistance to physical injury sufficient to allow her to stand toe to toe with the likes of the Thing.
 Her speed, stamina, agility, and reflexes are heightened to the peak of natural human capability.
 She has undergone intensive pain-management training.

-Trained as a warrior, with extensive training in the hand-to-hand and military combat techniques of the 23rd Century, she is a seasoned combat veteran who possesses superior fighting skills and is considered to be the greatest warrior among her people.
+Trained as a warrior, with extensive training in the hand-to-hand and military combat techniques of the 23rd century, she is a seasoned combat veteran who possesses superior fighting skills and is considered to be the greatest warrior among her people.
 Thundra is also a skilled combatant with a sword or her three-foot linked chain, the latter of which is her weapon of choice, often attached to a bracelet on her left forearm.

 Other versions

 Avengers Forever

-Thundra also appears in the Marvel Comics Maxi-Series Avengers Forever.
-In the storyline, she is a member of a rag-tag remnant of Avengers in an alternate future where Earth has been devastated by evil robotic alien invaders from Mars.
-She still wields a chain as her personal weapon.
-Unlike the other remaining Avengers (most notably the Black Panther), it appears that Thundra has not aged.
-Perhaps this is due to the Femizonian genetic engineering that she was subjected to, the source of her superhuman abilities.
+An alternate timeline variant of Thundra appears in Avengers Forever as a member of the Avengers.

 Hulk: Raging Thunder

-A future version of Thundra took cell scrapings from the Hulk which were used by scientists in the future to impregnate her.
-This Thundra later gives birth to a green skinned daughter who is the child of herself and the Hulk.
-This girl, Lyra, is later nicknamed "She-Hulk".
-She later returns to the future to insert Lyra's birth.
+A possible future variant of Thundra appears in Hulk: Raging Thunder and Fall of the Hulks: Red Hulk.
+This version was captured by scientists, who impregnated her with cell scrapings from the Hulk.
+She would later give birth to a green-skinned daughter named Lyla, who would go on to become the new She-Hulk.